 Exposure Of Women — Risk To Male Fetus

 PROPECIA is not indicated for use in women.
 Women should not handle crushed or broken PROPECIA tablets when they are pregnant or may potentially be pregnant because of the possibility of absorption of finasteride and the subsequent potential risk to a male fetus.
 PROPECIA tablets are coated and will prevent contact with the active ingredient during normal handling, provided that the tablets have not been broken or crushed.
-[See INDICATIONS AND USAGE, CONTRAINDICATIONS, Use in Specific Populations, HOW SUPPLIED/Storage and Handling and PATIENT INFORMATION.]
+[See INDICATIONS AND USAGE, CONTRAINDICATIONS, Use In Specific Populations, HOW SUPPLIED and PATIENT INFORMATION]

 In clinical studies with PROPECIA (finasteride, 1 mg) in men 18-41 years of age, the mean value of serum prostate specific antigen (PSA) decreased from 0.7 ng/mL at baseline to 0.5 ng/mL at Month 12.
 Further, in clinical studies with PROSCAR (finasteride, 5 mg) when used in older men who have benign prostatic hyperplasia (BPH), PSA levels are decreased by approximately 50%.
 Other studies with PROSCAR showed it may also cause decreases in serum PSA in the presence of prostate cancer.
 These findings should be taken into account for proper interpretation of serum PSA when evaluating men treated with finasteride.
 Any confirmed increase from the lowest PSA value while on PROPECIA may signal the presence of prostate cancer and should be evaluated, even if PSA levels are still within the normal range for men not taking a 5α-reductase inhibitor.
 Non-compliance to therapy with PROPECIA may also affect PSA test results.